Manhattan Baby: Plot

-George and Emily track down Marcato to his antique shop.
+The Hackers track down Marcato to his antique shop.
 He tells them about the evil symbolism of the amulet and suggests that Susie has absorbed its energy.
 When George and Emily find it in Susie's bedroom drawer, she appears to them glowing with an unearthly blue light and then faints.
-Marcato is called to the Hackers apartment to examine Susie, but her inner voice possesses him crying for help and falls to the ground, bleeding and foaming at the mouth.
+Marcato is called to their apartment to examine Susie, but her inner voice possesses him crying for help and falls to the ground, bleeding and foaming at the mouth.
 He regains consciousness and successfully links minds briefly with George, showing him a glimpse into the eldritch Egypt his children have been visiting.

-George and Emily then take Susie to a nearby hospital where the physician, Dr. Forrester, examines her, baffled by her illness.
+George and Emily take Susie to a nearby hospital where the physician, Dr. Forrester, examines her.
 An X-ray shows the dark shape of a hooded cobra mark inside her chest.
 While Emily maintains a bedside vigil for the near-comatose Susie, Tommy is alone in the apartment.
 Suddenly, Jamie Lee turns up, bursting through a wall as a reanimated rotting cadaver before she drops dead.
 A strange blue light of negative energy flows from Tommy, the bedridden Susie, and the dimensional doorways and channels into Marcato's home, where he is reciting an ancient Egyptian spell.

-George goes to see Marcato again, who tells him that he can stop worrying about his children.
-Marcato has channeled the evil energy away from George's children with the spell, and the curse is now on him.
+George goes to see Marcato, who tells him that he can stop worrying about his children.
+Marcato has channeled the evil energy away from the children with the spell, and the curse is now on him.
 He gives George the amulet and tells him to discard it so the curse will not affect anyone else.
-That night, Marcato is killed at his shop when the reanimated carcasses of his stuffed birds come to life and tear him to pieces.
+That night, Marcato is killed at his shop by the reanimated carcasses of his stuffed birds.
 A healed Susie wakes up with her mother by her bedside at the hospital.
 The following morning, George, following Marcato's last suggestion, flings the amulet into the East River, ending their ordeal.